Skip to main content

 A mallet putter uses a larger, often geometric head shape with weight pushed to the perimeter for high forgiveness and, frequently, a face-balanced design suited to a straighter-back-and-through stroke.

-The rise of the mallet putter over the past two decades, including at the professional level, reflects both genuine performance benefits and a broader equipment trend toward forgiveness across every club category.
+The rise of the mallet putter over the past two decades, including at the pro level, reflects both genuine performance benefits and a broader equipment trend toward forgiveness across every club category.
 Choosing between a mallet and a blade putter is best guided by actual stroke path (mallets more often suit face-balanced, straighter strokes) and alignment preference, rather than by trend alone.

 A player who reads their eyes were misaligned at address on a blade putter switches to a mallet with a clear alignment line across the top, and their start-line consistency immediately improves.